Carole Glasser Langille: Life and writings

-Originally from New York City, where she studied with the poets John Ashbery and Carolyn Forche among others, Langille later moved to Black Point, Nova Scotia.
+Originally from New York City, where she studied with the poets John Ashbery and Carolyn Forché among others, Langille later moved to Black Point, Nova Scotia.

 Langille's second book of poetry, In Cannon Cave, was nominated for a Governor General's Award in 1997, and for the Atlantic Poetry Prize in 1998.
 Church of the Exquisite Panic: The Ophelia Poems was nominated for the Atlantic Poetry Prize in 2013.

 I Am What I Am Because You Are What You Are, her second collection of short stories, was nominated for the Alistair MacLeod Award for Short Fiction.
 Her children's book, Where the Wind Sleeps, was the Canadian Children's Book Center Choice in 1996.

 Several selections from Langille's book of poetry, Late In A Slow Time, have been adapted to music by Canadian composer Chan Ka Nin.
 The production, also called "Late In A Slow Time", debuted at the 2006 Sound Symposium in St. John's, Newfoundland, and is on Duo Concertante's CD Wildbird.
 "The Depth of This Quiet", by Canadian composer Alice Ping Yee Ho, interprets poems by Langille using a combination of Eastern and Western instruments and was performed in New York City in 2017.

 She has taught at The Humber School for Writing Summer Program, Maritime Writer's Workshop, the Community of Writers in Tatamagouche, and at Women's Words the University of Alberta.
 She has taught creative writing at Mount Saint Vincent University, writing for the arts at the Nova Scotia College of Art and Design, and currently teaches poetry at Dalhousie University.